-- I. It is the policy of Louisiana Healthcare Connections that all FDA approved ventricular assist devices (VADs), when used according to their FDA labeled indications (including body size recommendations), are considered medically necessary when meeting the following: - A. For implantable VADs, none of the following contraindications: - 1.
-Life expectancy in the absence of heart disease ≤ 2 years; - 2.
-Malignancy within 5 years that is expected to significantly limit survival; - 3.
+- I. It is the policy of Louisiana Healthcare Connections that all FDA approved ventricular assist devices (VADs), when used according to their FDA labeled indications (including body size recommendations), are considered medically necessary when meeting the following criteria: - A. For implantable VADs, none of the following contraindications are applicable: - 1.
+Life expectancy in the absence of heart disease $\leq \underline{two2}$ years; - 2.
+Malignancy within five5 years that is expected to significantly limit survival; - 3.
 Irreversible renal or hepatic dysfunction, severe obstructive pulmonary disease, or other systemic disease with multi-organ involvement; - 4.
 A pattern of demonstrated noncompliance or lack of sufficient care-giver support which would place a VAD at serious risk of failure; - 5.
+Active substance use or dependence including current tobacco use, vaping, marijuana use (unless prescribed by a licensed practitioner), or IV drug use without convincing evidence of risk reduction behaviors (unless urgent transplant timelines are present, in which case a commitment to reducing behaviors is acceptable).
+Serial blood and urine testing may be used to verify abstinence from substances that are of concern; 4.

-Active substance abuse, including alcohol. - B. Has one of the following indications: - 1.
+5. Active substance abuse, including alcohol.

+- B. Has one of the following indications: - 1.
 Post-cardiotomy for support of blood circulation; - 2.
-Bridge to transplant for members/enrollees who are awaiting heart transplant (or undergoing evaluation to determine candidacy for heart transplant) and not expected to survive until a donor heart can be obtained; - 3.
-Destination therapy for members/enrollees with end-stage heart failure (NYHA Class IV end-stage left ventricular failure for at least 90 days with a life expectancy of ≤ 2 years) who are ineligible for heart transplant due to age or co-morbidities and all of the following: - 1.
-Member/enrollees is post-cardiotomy for support of blood circulation; - 2.
-As a bridge to transplant for members/enrollees who are awaiting heart transplant and not expected to survive until a donor heart can be obtained; - 3.
-As destination therapy for members/enrollees with end-stage heart failure (NYHA Class IV end-stage left ventricular failure for at least 90 days with a life expectancy of < 2 years) who are ineligible for heart transplant due to age or co-morbidities and all of the following: - a.
+Bridge to transplant for members/enrollees who are awaiting heart transplant (or undergoing evaluation to determine candidacy for heart transplant) and not expected to survive until a donor heart can be obtained; - Destination therapy for members/enrollees with end-stage heart failure (NYHA Class IV end-stage left ventricular failure for at least 90 days with a life expectancy of ≤ two2 years) who are ineligible for heart transplant due to age or co-morbidities and all of the following: - a.
 Meets one of the following: - i.
-No response to optimal medical management (including beta-blockers and ACE inhibitors, if tolerated) for at least 45 of the last 60 days;
+No response to optimal medical management (including beta-blockers and ACE inhibitors, if tolerated) for at least 45 of the last 60 days; - ii.
+Balloon pump-dependent for $\geq \underline{seven}7$ days;

-- ii.
-Balloon pump-dependent for ≥7 days; - iii.
-IV inotrope-dependent for ≥14 days; - iv.
-Cardiac Index (CI) <2.2 L/min/m2, while not on inotropes and meet one of the following criteria: - i.
-Failure to respond to optimal medical management (including beta-blockers and ACE inhibitors if tolerated) for at least 45 of the last 60 days, or - ii.
-Has been balloon pump-dependent for ≥7 days, or - iii.
-IV inotrope-dependent for ≥14 days and - b.
-Left ventricular ejection fraction (LVEF) < 25%, and - c.
-Functionally limited with a peak oxygen consumption of ≤14 ml/kg/min unless balloon pump- or inotrope-dependent, or physically unable to perform the test. - II.
-Pediatric-specific ventricular assist devices are considered medically necessary if FDA approved or approved under the FDA Humanitarian Device Exemption (HDE) guidelines and used in accordance with the device specific inclusion and exclusion criteria, including body size recommendations.
-The following criteria must be met: - A. Age \leq 16 years, or age specific to FDA approved guidelines; - B. Severe isolated left ventricular or biventricular dysfunction; - C. As a bridge to heart transplant for members/enrollees who require circulatory support. - H. Pediatric specific VADs are considered medically necessary if FDA approved or approved under the FDA Humanitarian Device Exemption (HDE) guidelines and used in accordance with the device specific inclusion and exclusion creteria, including body size recommendations. - A. The following criteria must be met: - 1.
-Age ≤ 16 years, or age specific to FDA approved guidelines, and - 2.
-Severe isolated left ventricular or biventricular dysfunction, and - 3.
-As a bridge to heart transplant for members/enrollees who require circulatory support. - III.
+- iii.
+IV inotrope-dependent for $\geq 14$ days; - iv.
+Cardiac Index (CI) <2.2 L/min/m2, while not on inotropes and meet one of the following criteria: - 1) No response to optimal medical management (including beta-blockers and ACE inhibitors, if tolerated), for at least 45 out of the last 60 days; - 2) Presence of advanced heart failure for at least 14 days with dependence on an intra-aortic balloon pump (IABP) or similar temporary mechanical circulatory support for at least seven days; - iv. - b.
+Left ventricular ejection fraction (LVEF) < 25%; and - c.
+Functionally limited with a peak oxygen consumption of $\leq 14$ ml/kg/min unless balloon pump- or inotrope-dependent, or physically unable to perform the test. - II.
+It is the policy of Louisiana Healthcare Connections that Ppediatric-specific ventricular assist devices are considered medically necessary if FDA approved or approved under the FDA Humanitarian Device Exemption (HDE) guidelines and used in accordance with the device specific inclusion and exclusion criteria, including body size recommendations.
+The following criteria must be met: - A. Age $\leq 16$ years, or age specific to FDA approved guidelines; - B. Severe isolated left ventricular or biventricular dysfunction; - C. As a bridge to heart transplant for members/enrollees who require circulatory support.

+III.
 Any requests for VADs not meeting the above criteria will be considered not medically necessary.